Vermont Small Estate Affidavit Form

 - The decedent has no real estate to their name.

-- The estate’s value does not exceed the maximum estate value permitted by Vermont state law.
+- The estate’s value does not exceed the maximum estate value permitted by VT law.